 Throughout the two days, delegates contributed to a range of workshops and panel discussions.
 These included sessions on developing active learners and how to be a creative, reflective professional.

 For the first time, an app was produced for conference delegates, with information about the programme, speakers and venue.
 It also gave delegates a platform to comment on sessions and share their ideas.
 At the end of the conference one delegate described himself as ‘fired up like dynamite’.
 Another said: “I can’t wait to share all these wonderful teaching ideas with our teachers.
 What a privilege!
 I know we can inspire teachers to inspire students!”

 A second Cambridge Schools Conference on the same theme will take place in Colombo, Sri Lanka, on 4–5 December.
 The Chief Guest of Honour will be the High Commissioner of Sri Lanka.

-Highlights from the Cambridge conference, including videos, podcasts and presentations, have been published on the Cambridge International Examinations website at www.cie.org.uk/csconf14.
+Highlights from the Cambridge conference, including videos, podcasts and presentations, have been published on the Cambridge Assessment International Education website at www.cie.org.uk/csconf14.